mollie/api-documentation/source/reference/v2/balances-api/create-balance.rst

    :oauth: true

 Create a custom balance.
 You can transfer payments to this balance, split payments across multiple balances, and schedule payouts of those balances to external bank accounts.
-See :doc:`Mollie Marketplaces & platforms </guides/payouts>` for more details.
+See :doc:`Mollie Marketplaces & Platforms </guides/payouts>` for more details.

 Parameters